Skip to Content

 Yosemite national park from Valley View at dusk one of the best day trips from San Francisco

-Yosemite National Park – It’s a heck of a long day trip at 3 hours 30 minutes driving each way, but Yosemite is one of the most majestic landscapes on Earth.
+Yosemite National Park – It would be a heck of a day trip at 3 hours 30 minutes driving each way, but Yosemite is one of the most majestic landscapes on Earth and would be well worth the effort.
+And you could always stay a night.

-Point Reyes – At just over 1 hour each way, Point Reyes National Seashore could be a more realistic day trip option.
+Point Reyes National Seashore – At just over 1 hour each way, Point Reyes could be a more realistic day trip option.
+It has beaches, waterfalls, marine life and spectacular coastal views.

-Big Sur – Perhaps the most popular and desirable day trip from SF is driving down California 1 on the Pacific Coast Highway to Monterey, Carmel and Big Sur.
+Big Sur – Perhaps the most popular and desirable day trip from SF is driving down California Highway 1 on the Pacific Coast Highway to Monterey, Carmel and Big Sur.
+Again, it would be a lot of driving but it’s beautiful.

 Neapolitan pizza margarita on a white plate